openturns/openturns/python/doc/theory/reliability_sensitivity/strong_maximum_test.rst

 | The parameter :math:`\tau` also serves as a measure of distance from
   the design point :math:`\vect{OP}^*` for a hypothetical local maximum: the greater it is, the further we search for another local maximum.
-| Numerical experiments show that it is recommanded to take
+| Numerical experiments show that it is recommended to take
   :math:`\tau \leq 4` (see the given reference below).
 | The following table helps to quantify the parameters of the test for a
   problem of dimension 5.